 Does Beak-Grinding Harm Their Beaks?

-Moreover, birds do this aren’t actually in pain even though it might sound like they are.
+Moreover, birds that do this aren’t actually in pain, even though it might sound like they are.
 Some researchers theorize that one justification for this behavior is that the bird might be trimming its beak so it doesn’t get too long.
-Even though there’s no concrete evidence to support this claim, data suggests that This is a strong possibility.
+Even though there’s no concrete evidence to support this claim, data suggests that this is a strong possibility.
+However, if you’re unsure about the condition of your cockatiel’s beak, it’s wise to consult a veterinarian rather than attempting wing trimming or other procedures yourself.

 Should You Give Your Cockatiel Something to Grind its Beak On?